semihsalihoglu/graft/README.md

         -ca giraph.SplitMasterWorker=false \
         #

+Find the job identifier from the output, e.g., `job_201405221715_0005` and copy it for later.

-### Launch GUI
+### Launch Debugger GUI
-First launch the GUI with the following command:
+Launch the debugger GUI with the following command:

     ./giraph-debug gui

-Then open <http://localhost:8000> from your web browser.
+Then open <http://localhost:8000> from your web browser, and paste the job ID to browse it after the job has finished.

-You can use a different port by launching the GUI with:
+If necessary, you can specify a different port number when you launch the GUI.

-    GUI_PORT=12345 ./giraph-debug gui
+    ./giraph-debug gui 12345

+### Or, Stay on the Command-line to Debug

+You can access all information that has been recorded by the debugging Giraph job using the following commands.

+#### List Recorded Traces

+    ./giraph-debug list job_201405221715_0005

+#### Dump a Trace

+    ./giraph-debug dump job_201405221715_0005 reg_stp_0_vid_6.tr

+#### Generate JUnit Test Case Code from a Trace

+    ./giraph-debug mktest job_201405221715_0005 reg_stp_0_vid_6.tr TestVertex6Superstep0